 Jessie Bayes, The Marriage of La Belle Melusine

-Before 2011 I had never heard the names Melusine or Melusina before.
-Maybe it's because I'm American, and the legend is better known abroad, specifically Northern Europe.
-She is a fresh water spirit, including rivers and springs, sometimes half-fish and sometimes half-serpent, occasionally with wings, but definitely considered a fairy.
+Melusine (mel-oo-SEEN) is a girl's baby name originating from the tale of a fresh water spirit, including rivers and springs, sometimes half-fish and sometimes half-serpent, occasionally with wings, but definitely considered a fairy, if not part dragon.
 She appears on many Coat of Arms, including some in Germany.
 In Poland this was because she was supposedly the water spirit from the Vistula River in Poland, who identified the place to build for Boreslaus (Boleslaw) in Masovia in the 13th century.

 Jean d'Arras wrote an extensive chronicle of Melusine around 1382 based on oral tales like Le Roman de Melusine.
 In these stories her mother was the fairy Pressyne (Pressine, Pressina), discovered by King Elynas (Elinas) of Albany, and they were married.
 When the king disobeyed her marriage condition - not to view her giving birth or bathing their three female triplets, she left the kingdom for Avalon.
 Melusine and her sisters Melior and Palatyne (sometimes found spelled Meliora and Plantina) grew up in Avalon, later taking revenge on their father.
 Their mother punished them, and this is how Melusine took on the shape of a mermaid or half-serpent or half-dragon.

 Later, similar to her mother's tale, Melusine is discovered by a man named Raymond of Poitou (or Duke of Aquitaine) and he proposes marriage.
 In the Romans of Partenay from about 1500, Melusine agrees, with the condition that he could not see her on Saturday (and/or while bathing), and she builds them a castle overnight with her magic.
 Later she builds the cities of Partenay, Mel, Lusignan, and Rochelle.
 Melusine and Raymond have ugly male children together that go on to do great deeds and marry well.
 Raymond (of course) breaks his promise and sees her true form (on a Saturday), but she forgives him until he insults her scaled lower-half in court.
 She takes the shape of a dragon, leaves him with a prediction of the family's decline, and flees.